DonSaul/CLPLDOTNETTASKS/Homework-1/readme.md

-# Square and Circle Calculator
+# Homework 1: Geometric Calculation and User Interaction

 ## Overview
 This C# program performs various calculations related to squares and circles.
 It is designed to: